-- determining any issues associated with lands adjacent to natural resource and greenbelt areas, such as defining the development limits and determining availability of access and servicing; addressing City and TRCA environmental policy requirements; - b) determining how to protect for the re-alignment of Major Mackenzie Drive and the Highway 427 Corridor Extension and appropriate land use(s) adjacent to the planned highway corridor; - evaluating the ways in which more recent community development contributes positively or negatively to the area and identifying new approaches to development which is more sustainable, land use efficient and transit-supportive;
+- a) assess the existing parkland and open space and community services in the Study Area and surrounding lands and determine parkland, open space and community services requirements based on existing and proposed residential densities; - b) determining any issues associated with lands adjacent to natural resource and greenbelt areas, such as defining the development limits and approach to development and determining availability of access and servicing; addressing City and TRCA environmental policy requirements; - c) determining how to protect for the re-alignment of Major Mackenzie Drive and the Highway 427 Corridor Extension and appropriate land use(s) and relationships adjacent to the planned highway corridor;

-- d) determining appropriate land use(s) and densities in consideration of Provincial and Regional policies, the broader context of the community and surrounding areas, population projections and related planning matters/constraints; - e) addressing the notion of sustainability in every dimension of the new Plan to provide increased emphasis on the triple bottom line concept during implementation (Ecology eg. protection and restoration of habitat, water and energy conservation; Society eg. community design, including storm water design; and, Economy eg. economic spin-offs), which builds on the goals and policies of the Environmental Master Plan; emphasis on the creation of a healthy and inclusive community that supports new economic opportunities and a high quality of life with minimal impact on and potential to enhance the environment.
+- d) evaluating the ways in which more recent community development contributes positively or negatively to the area and identifying new approaches to development which is more sustainable generally, and land use and energy efficient, pedestrian friendly and transit-supportive more specifically; - e) determining appropriate land use(s) and densities in consideration of Provincial and Regional policies, the broader context of the community and surrounding areas, population projections and related planning matters/constraints; - f) addressing the notion of sustainability in every dimension of the new Plan to provide increased emphasis on the triple bottom line concept during implementation (Ecology e.g. protection and restoration of habitat, water and energy conservation; Society e.g. community design, including storm water design; and, Economy e.g. economic spin-offs), which builds on the goals and policies of the Environmental Master Plan; emphasis on the creation of a healthy and inclusive community that supports new economic opportunities and a high quality of life with minimal impact on and potential to enhance the environment.
 Special consideration should be given to the following sustainability issues: - Natural systems and green space.
 The Kleinburg-Nashville area includes some of the highest quality, contiguous natural areas in the City of Vaughan.
 These are centred on the Humber River and connected to Greenbelt lands.
 The significance of these natural areas should be considered in an eco-regional context. - Energy conservation and climate protection.
-Reducing energy use in buildings and transportation is critical for greenhouse gas (GHG) reductions, while urban design and green space can mitigate climate change impacts. - Water conservation and water quality. - Pedestrian and cycling opportunities and transit-friendly design. - Continued improvements in waste reduction through Vaughan's three-stream waste reduction program. - the impact on and the integration and connectivity with the existing and planned land uses within the surrounding area/community in terms of infrastructure, including GO/CP rail, urban design, traffic/roads, transit, the natural heritage system, cultural heritage, facilities, parks and community identity/character.
+Reducing energy use in buildings and transportation is critical for greenhouse gas (GHG) reductions, while urban design and green space can mitigate climate change impacts. - Water conservation and water quality. - Pedestrian and cycling opportunities and transit-friendly design. - Continued improvements in waste reduction through Vaughan's three-stream waste reduction program. - g) the impact on and the integration and connectivity with the existing and planned land uses within the surrounding area/community in terms of infrastructure, including GO/CP rail, traffic/roads, transit, trail system for pedestrians and bikes, the natural heritage system, cultural heritage, facilities, parks and community identity/character; - h) determining the existing and future relationship between the Nashville Core Area and the surrounding area in order to provide an integrated and complete community; - addressing the appropriate scale, massing, built form, permitted uses and development standards for the Nashville Core Area; - j) undertake an examination of the heritage fabric and character of the Study Area and the KNHCD policies with a view to a possible update.
+This would include examining the integration and preservation of heritage fabric outside of the heritage district to ensure that any necessary heritage policies are developed and that future development is sensitive to and respectful of the heritage fabric and district; - k) explore the land use and urban design implications of commuter transit opportunities.